 4. Listen to hunger and satiety cues (if they are working in your own body).
 Try to eat when you’re hungry and stop when you’re full.
 What does it feel like to be hungry?
 What does it feel like to be full?
 Take note of this now and put it into practice.

 5. Eat a high-fiber, nutritious breakfast each day.
 Whole grain cereal, skim milk and fruit or eggs and toast are great options.
-This nutrient-filled breakfast will help get your metabolism going, and will also help decrease emotional eating in the afternoon or evening.
+This nutrient-filled breakfast will help get your metabolism going and get appetite hormones working!

 6. Keep healthy snacks on hand when out shopping, or out running errands.
-Keep a healthy granola bar or trail mix pack in your purse (or even in your car), that way you can stick to a healthier choice when hunger hits.
+Keep a healthy granola bar or trail mix pack in your purse (or even in your car), that way you have something to eat when you’re hungry.

 7. Drink alcohol wisely.
 A simple beer or wine is usually a healthier choice compared to the sugary mixed drinks that will spike your blood sugar.
 Choose water or club soda with lime at parties to alternate in between drinks (sometimes it’s more about holding a pretty drink rather than the drink itself).